Of all the myths killed so far, this one admittedly requires a somewhat finer cut, a scalpel instead of an axe.

 It only takes a little googling to learn that two billionaire fracking tycoons / evangelical preachers from Rising Star, Texas have pretty much subsidized his entire career.
 This happened a mere two years after Andrew Breitbart, a wealthy, avowed fascist, got ahold of him fresh out of school and scrubbed his brain clean of ideological independence.

 No, Ben does exactly what he’s told by the Oil and Christianity Industries.
 For all of his scholastic ability, Ben is pretty much just along for the ride.

 Ben only debates with young college students.
-As a Harvard Law School Graduate specializing in corporate legal defense, his exercise is akin to a fledgling boxer showing up to a Day Care Center and beating the shit out of all of the kids – then claiming he’s the heavy-weight champion of the world.
+As a Harvard Law School Graduate specializing in corporate legal defense, his exercise is akin to a fledgling boxer showing up to a Day Care Center and beating the stuffing out of all of the kids – then claiming he’s the heavy-weight champion of the world.